 - Extra trays or extra time is needed if your teeth movement is slower than expected

 Cleaning Invisalign Trays

-Invisalign trays should be rinsed out with water before your reinsert them.
+Invisalign trays should be rinsed out with water before you reinsert them.
 If you prefer, they can be cleaned with regular dish soap, or even brushed with your toothbrush.
-If you use your toothbrush don’t add tooth paste because it can cause scratching to the surface and cause more build-up or staining.
+If you use your toothbrush don’t add toothpaste because it can cause scratching to the surface and cause more build-up or staining.